mubeen2005/KokanBazar/README.md

 # 🛒 KokanBazar – React.js E-commerce Website

-A modern and responsive e-commerce web application built using **React.js**, focused on showcasing and selling coastal products of India.
+A modern and responsive e-commerce web application built using **React.js**, focused on showcasing and selling coastal products of Kokan

 ![KokanBazar Screenshot](kokanBazar.PNG) <!-- optional: update this with an actual screenshot -->